General accreditation procedure for continuing education activities

 Email the complete application to firstname.lastname@example.org.
 Note that the analysis period is 45 days and officially starts once all the required documents are included in the file.

 Any changes to a training activity, such as changes to the description, title or learning objectives or a minor change in content, must be approved by the Organization before the training activity is delivered again.
 A fee of $51 plus taxes ($58.64) applies.

 However, note that if the changes made affect the duration of training or a substantial portion of the content, a new accreditation application is required.

-You certainly find the answer in our FAQ.
+You will certainly find the answer in this FAQ.
 Check it out for details on the application review process, the features of an accredited training activity and what you will need to do once your accreditation is obtained.